-Out of 4 million babies born in the United States (U.S.) each year, spina bifida affects between 1,500 and 2,000 of them.
+Out of 4 million babies born in the United States each year, spina bifida affects 1,500–2,000.

-Occulta: This is the mildest form.
-Most patients have no neurological signs or symptoms.
+This is the mildest form and may produce no neurological signs or symptoms.
 There may be a small birthmark, dimple or tuft of hair on the skin where the spinal defect is.
 The person may never know they have spina bifida unless a test for another condition reveals it by chance.

-Closed neural tube defects: In this version, there can be a variety of potential defects in the spinal cord’s fat, bone, or meninges.
-In many cases, there are no symptoms; however, in some, there is partial paralysis and bowel and urinary incontinence.
+Various defects may be present in the spinal cord’s fat, bone, or meninges.
+Often, there are no symptoms, but some people may have partial paralysis and bowel and urinary incontinence.

-Meningocele: The spinal cord develops normally, but the meninges, or protective membranes around the spinal cord, push through the opening in the vertebrae.
-The membranes are surgically removed, usually with little or no damage to nerve pathways.
+The spinal cord develops normally, but the meninges (the protective membranes that surround it) push through the opening in the vertebrae.
+Surgery can remove the membranes, usually with little or no damage to nerve pathways.

-Myelomeningocele: Myelomeningocele is the most severe form of spina bifida.
-In this condition, the spinal cord is exposed, causing partial or complete paralysis of the body below the opening.
-The symptoms are outlined in detail below.
+This is the most severe form.
+The spinal cord is exposed, causing partial or complete paralysis of the body below the opening.
+The following section explains the symptoms in more detail.